AngryChimps/ac2/src/AngryChimps/ApiSampleBundle/apis/search/post/description.md

 * Instead of the lat/long parameters, a single "address" parameter may be supplied.
 * The rating parameter will only be returned if there are at least X ratings in the system.
 Make sure to test for its existence.
+* All fields are required at this time